Kai-Bailey/machinelearnlib/README.md

 ## Data Formatting
-Training data must formatted so that each column contains a feature and the last column is the label.
-Each row is a training example.
+Training data must formatted so that each column contains a feature and each row is a training example.
+The test data must be stored as a single column.

 |  | feature 1 | feature 2 | feature 3 |
 |----------|----------|----------|--------|